Thornton, Lancashire: Transport

-Blackpool Transport's route 14 serves Fleetwood Road, stopping at the Gardener's Arms.

-Blackpool Transport's route 5 from Cleveleys to Half Way House, Blackpool, serves Thornton, stopping at Victoria Road East, Alexandra Road, Belvedere Road and Beechwood Road.

 Amenities

 Thornton's village shopping precinct opened in 1978.
 It was replaced by a Co-op in the early 21st century.

 Thornton contains a number of schools, including Baines Endowed Primary School, Thornton Primary School, Stanah Primary School, Royles Brook Primary School, Sacred Heart Primary School and Millfield Science & Performing Arts College.
 The public library, situated at Four Lane Ends, was closed down in the autumn of 2016 as a result of cost-cutting measures by Lancashire County Council.
 This decision was hugely unpopular, and the library reopened in February 2018 after the decision was reversed.

 Sport

 Thornton-Cleveleys is home to Thornton-Cleveleys R.U.F.C., who play rugby in the RFU Northern Division, North Lancs 1.
 Their home ground is the YMCA sports centre on Victoria Road East.

 Thornton Cleveleys F.C. play in the North West Counties Football League.
 Their home matches are played at Gamble Road.

 The town boasts two cricket clubs—Thornton-Cleveleys C.C. and Norcross C.C.—both playing in the Moore & Smalley Palace Shield competition and both having three senior sides and several junior teams in a variety of age groups.

 Thornton Judo Club was established in 1974, formerly at the sports centre and now at the Scout Hall on Marsh Road.
 It is a member club of The British Judo Council and The British Judo Association.